Vivir (album)

-Vivir (English: Live) is the second Spanish studio album recorded by Spanish singer-songwriter Enrique Iglesias.
-It was released by Fonovisa on 21 January 1997 (see 1997 in music).
-The album includes three number-one singles on the Billboard Hot Latin Tracks charts in United States: "Enamorado Por Primera Vez", "Sólo En Ti" and "Miente".
-In the United States, it was platinum on 6 May 1997.
-This album received a nomination for Grammy Award for Best Latin Pop Album at the 40th Annual Grammy Awards, on 25 February 1998, losing to Romances by Luis Miguel.
+Vivir (English: Live) is the second Spanish studio album recorded by the Spanish singer-songwriter Enrique Iglesias.
+The album witch released by Fonovisa Records on January 21, 1997 (see 1997 in music).
+The album includes three number-one singles on the Billboard Hot Latin Tracks charts in United States: "Enamorado Por Primera Vez", "Sólo En Tí" and "Miente".
+In the United States, it was platinum on May 6, 1997.
+This album received a nomination for Grammy Award for Best Latin Pop Album at the 40th Annual Grammy Awards, held on Wednesday February 25, 1998, losing to Romances (1997) by Luis Miguel.
 The album received a Premio Lo Nuestro award for "Pop Album of the Year" at the 9th Lo Nuestro Awards.
 To date, the record has sold one million copies in the U.S and over 5 million copies worldwide.